mohsiur/generator-aws-lambda-maven/README.md

 # generator-aws-lambda-maven

-A Yeoman Generator Building a Lambda function with POJO request in maven.
+A Yeoman Generator Building a Lambda function with POJO request in maven for webservices.
 This service will help you build a new Lambda Handler, by choosing your dependencies, creating your respective DSLDs and as well as tests using cucumber.

 Since there is sensitive information regarding this, you will still have to create folders for CFT and Scripts to take advantage of this